JackPlayer/python-100-days/README.md

 Classic game of snake using turtle library and object oriented design
 ### Day 22: Pong
 Game of pong using turtle library.
 ### Day 23: Turtle Crossing
+Game of turtle crossing using the turtle library
+### Day 24: Mail Merge
+Automated forum letter generator